forwarder/meteor-wizard/README.md

 * `persist`: Optional.
 Persist the step data in localStorage.
 Defaults to `true`.
 * `clearOnDestroy`: Optional.
 Clear the cache storage after closing the wizard.
 Defaults to `false`.
 * `stepsTemplate`: Optional.
 A custom steps template.
+* `stepTemplate`: Optional.
+A custom default template for each step.

 #### onSubmit
 Use this callback to process the form data.